devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_cobigen-angular-client-generation/step3.md

-CobiGen uses the backend classes for generating your code used in the Angular application.
-So in the next steps you will create a java project, create a simple java class.
+Please change the folder to &#39;cobigenjavaexample&#39;.

-## Setting up your java project
+`cd cobigenjavaexample`{{execute T1}}

-Please change the folder to &#39;devonfw/workspaces/main&#39;.
+Use the following devon command to build the java project.

-`cd devonfw/workspaces/main`{{execute T1}}
+`devon mvn clean install -Dmaven.test.skip=true`{{execute T1}}

-Now you can use devonfw to setup a java project for you by executing the following devon command.
+The maven command 'clean' will clear the target directory beforehand.

-`devon java create com.example.application.cobigenjavaexample`{{execute T1}}
+We do not need to execute the test cases, so we can skip them by using the option '-Dmaven.test.skip=true'.